Hurdles to Progress in Long-form Question Answering: Analysis

 \section{Analysis}

 In this section, we conduct a thorough analysis of our model's usage of retrievals (\sectionref{sec:grounding}), the impact of overlap in ELI5's train / validation / test folds (\sectionref{sec:train_valid_overlap}), issues with ROUGE-L and performance bounds (\sectionref{sec:rougel_bounds}), and the difficulty in human evaluation for this task (\sectionref{sec:human_eval_difficulty}).
+At the end of each section, we provide short takeaways with suggestions for future work.